COLLECTIONS 2: ARISTOTLE, CICERO

 -

-Even if no clear order emerges from this enumeration, it can be noted that an important subset of topics deal basically with the world of human action and its determination, where motives have been substituted for causes, and behavioral stereotypes on human nature and human motivations have replaced strict scientific causality and taxonomies.
+Even if no clear order emerges from this enumeration, it can be noted that an important subset of topics is essentially concerned with the world of human action and its determination, where motives have been substituted for causes, and behavioral stereotypes about human nature and human motivations have replaced strict scientific causality and taxonomies.

-Cicero proposes a typology of arguments in an early work, De Inventione, “On Invention” and in his latest book on argument, Topica, “Topics”.
-Unlike the Topics of Aristotle, which exposes a method of finding and criticizing arguments in the context of a dialectical philosophical exchange, Cicero’s observations and examples constantly refer to rhetoric as a judicial practice.
-In this context, Cicero proposes the following distinction:
+Cicero proposes a typology of arguments in an early work, De Inventione, “On Invention” and in his last book on arguments, Topica, “Topics”.
+Unlike the Topics of Aristotle, which exposes a method for finding and criticizing arguments in the context of a dialectical philosophical exchange, Cicero’s observations and examples always refer to rhetoric as a legal practice.
+In this context, Cicero makes the following distinction:

 - Intrinsic arguments, either “inherent in the very nature of the subject which is under discussion” or “closely connected with the subject which is investigated” (, I, 8; p.
 387-389).

-Objects and facts are built and discussed on the basis of arguments drawn from five main sources.
+Objects and facts are constructed and discussed on the basis of arguments drawn from five main sources.

-— by genus and species of the genus (a genere; a forma generis).
+— from genus and species of the genus (a genere; a forma generis).

 — by enumeration of the parts (partium enumeratio)